-- i.
-An understanding of those democratic processes and values underlying the concepts of responsible citizenship. - 2.
+- Produce graduates who are distinguished by abilities and attitudes characteristic of a well-educated person, including: - A knowledge and understanding of the arts and humanities, of the principles of mathematics, science, and technology, and of their impact on society and the individual; - b.
+An ability to locate, organize, analyze, synthesize, and evaluate information; - c.
+An understanding of the scientific method and its application; - d.
+An ability to think creatively as well as critically; - e.
+An ability to apply abstract concepts and ideas to specific situations; - f.
+An intellectual curiosity and discipline that result in lifelong inquiry; - g.
+The ability to make ethical decisions; - The skills necessary for effective communication with others; - An understanding of those democratic processes and values underlying the concepts of responsible citizenship. - 2.
 Recognize and provide for individual differences in students through: - a.
 Effective advising; - b.
 Academic placement programs; - c.
 Developmental and accelerated courses; - d.
 Accommodation for exceptional students; - e.
 Counseling and health services; - f.
-Career placement services, to include internship and cooperative education opportunities. - 3.
-Evaluate student proficiency in both written and oral communication and encourage the reinforcement of writing and speaking skills throughout the curricula; - 4.
-Pursue funds to provide scholarships for meritorious students with appropriate methods of awarding and publicizing the scholarships; - 5.
-Offer and support opportunities for students to study abroad in programs appropriate to the promotion of international understanding; - 6.
+Career placement services, to include internship and cooperative education opportunities. - Evaluate student proficiency in both written and oral communication and encourage the reinforcement of writing and speaking skills throughout the curricula; - Pursue funds to provide scholarships for meritorious students with appropriate methods of awarding and publicizing the scholarships; - Offer and support opportunities for students to study abroad in programs appropriate to the promotion of international understanding; - 6.
 Provide co-curricular opportunities that enhance academic, ethical, physical, and social development; - 7.
 Develop and support intramural sports; - 8.
-Provide sufficient on-campus housing to promote social interaction and enhance university campus life; - 9.
-Encourage diversity in the student body by recruiting students from varied demographic backgrounds; - 10.
-Provide intercollegiate athletic programs conducted to allow the student-athlete opportunities for the full development of athletic skills in balance with academic progress.
+Provide sufficient on-campus housing to promote socia linteraction and enhance university campus life; - 9.
+Encourage diversity in the student body by recruiting students from varied demographic backgrounds; - Provide intercollegiate athletic programs conducted to allow the student-athlete opportunities for the full development of athletic skills in balance with academic progress.